12 Best Ways to Promote Affiliate Links

 And with the added complexity of video, the competition for ranking in YouTube is often lower than for buyer intent keywords on Google.

-Here's an example from the world of video gaming:
+Here's an example of YouTube affiliate marketing from the world of video gaming:

 For the best of both worlds, create YouTube videos you can also embed in your blog posts.
 That way, you can improve time on page and get your affiliate links in front of even more people.